xtuml/mc/doc/notes/8320_packaging_1/8320_packaging_1.dnt.md

 7.2 Combination of `masl2xtuml` and `maslvalidate`

-Future design may lead us to assimilate `maslvalidate` into `masl2xtuml` for purpose of simplicity of use.
+Future design may lead to assimilation of `maslvalidate` into `masl2xtuml` for purpose of simplicity of use.

 8. Unit Test